 The two cities offer cheerful spots to shop, dine, and learn a history lesson or two.
 The presence of famed aviatrix Amelia Earhart, the first woman to fly solo across the Atlantic, still ripples throughout her hometown of Atchison (population: 10,943).
 Restaurants name menu items in her honor, and Tuck U Inn's Amelia's Room displays photos and memorabilia, including pieces of vintage Amelia Earhart-brand luggage.
 A 45-minute narrated trolley tour winds past Victorian mansions once owned by lumber barons.
 The opulent homes-many supposedly haunted-stand perfectly positioned along brick roads.
 When the driver pulls up to a white Gothic Revival cottage along the river, the focus turns to the hometown hero.
 Her childhood residence is now the Amelia Earhart Birthplace Museum, where rooms packed with artifacts, portraits and newspaper clippings transport visitors to the 1930s.
 Sleek costumes and posters from the 2009 movie Amelia (starring Hilary Swank and Richard Gere) add Hollywood glamour.

-The shopping is decidedly different in Leavenworth (population: 35,000), where ornate early-19th- and 20th-century brick buildings house an eclectic mix of fashion, home decor, gourmet kitchenware and antiques stores not far from Army post Fort Leavenworth.
-Many are owned by current and former military wives, including Lu Knueven, owner of Artistic Works by Lu, a boutique displaying clothing and jewelry on architectural salvage pieces like they’re sculptures.
+In Leavenworth (population: 35,000), ornate early-19th- and 20th-century brick buildings house an eclectic mix of fashion, home decor, gourmet kitchenware and antiques stores not far from Army post Fort Leavenworth.
+Many are owned by current and former military wives, including Lu Knueven, owner of Artistic Works by Lu, a boutique displaying clothing and jewelry on architectural salvage pieces like they're sculptures.